ignite/cli/docs/guide/nameservice/02-messages.md

 # Messages for the Nameservice Module

 Messages are a great place to start when building a Cosmos SDK module because they define the actions that your app can make.
+Remember that the nameservice app lets users buy a name, set a value for a name to resolves to, and deletes a name that belongs to them.

+With this design in mind for the `nameservice` module, it's time to create these messages to define the actions.
+End users can send these messages to interact with the application state:

+- `BuyName`
+- `SetName`
+- `DeleteName`

 ## Message Type

 Messages trigger state transitions.
 Messages (`Msg`) are wrapped in transactions (`Tx`) that clients submit to the network.
-The Cosmos SDK wraps and unwraps `Msg` from `Tx`, which means, as an app developer, you only have to define messages.
+Because the Cosmos SDK wraps and unwraps messages from transactions, as an app developer, you only have to define messages.

 Messages must satisfy the following interface: